All About It

 Pre-arranged bar tabs are available for our corporate clients or group bookings of 20 or more patrons.

-To organise your bar tab please call our office during business hours, a minimum of 7 business days prior to your travel date to set this up with our team.
+To organise your bar tab please call our office on 1300 885 993, a minimum of 7 business days prior to your travel date to set this up with our team.
 Photo ID and credit card is required upon your arrival to start your Bar Tab.

 Wristbands will be supplied to all of your group members so they can be clearly identified.
 Please note this is not a drinks package, but a guide to an approximate bar tab spend.

-Putting money behind the bar in no way guarantees service of any patron.
+Putting money behind the bar in no way guarantees service of any patron under RSA Regulations.

 This is a consumption tab, where you are charged only for what you consume – ie. not an “all inclusive package”.